ceph/ceph/doc/radosgw/multisite.rst

 .. important:: Running a single geographically-distributed Ceph storage cluster is NOT recommended unless you have low latency WAN connections.

-A multi-site configuration requires a master zone group and a master zone.
-Each zone group requires a master zone.
-Zone groups may have one or more secondary or non-master zones.
+A multi-site configuration requires a master zonegroup and a master zone.
+Each zonegroup requires a master zone.
+Zonegroups may have one or more secondary or non-master zones.

-In this guide, the ``rgw1`` host will serve as the master zone of the master zone group; and, the ``rgw2`` host will serve as the secondary zone of the master zone group.
+In this guide, the ``rgw1`` host will serve as the master zone of the master zonegroup; and, the ``rgw2`` host will serve as the secondary zone of the master zonegroup.

 See `Pools`_ for instructions on creating and tuning pools for Ceph Object Storage.